kiwicopple/paul.copplest.one/docs/blog/design.md

 If I'm building a tech product, I usually begin my designs with what I call "startup blue".
 You've probably seen this color on a million different tech sites.
 The hex code for startup blue is somewhere close to<span style="background-color:#2B70F6;color: #fff; padding:3px;border-radius:3px;">#2B70F6</span>.
 There are lots of reasons for this, but none more important than it's safe.
 After you have created your site, feel free to play with this color.

-There's only one resource you need to know more about colors and that is [Building your color pallete](https://refactoringui.com/previews/building-your-color-palette/) by Refactoring UI.
+For everything you need to know about colors, I highly recommend reading [Building your color pallete](https://refactoringui.com/previews/building-your-color-palette/) by Refactoring UI.
+After you have a good grasp on the concepts, you can use [colorbox.io](https://www.colorbox.io/) to build your custom pallete.

 ## Fonts